dtcenter/METplus/docs/Users_Guide/statistics_list.rst

      | **MODE ascii object:** The forecast object area divided by the
       observation object area (unitless)
      | **NOTE:** Prior to met-10.0.0, defined as the lesser of the
-      two object areas divided by the greater of the two"
+      two object areas divided by the greater of the two
      |
      | *Tool:* MODE-Tool